Sitting right across The Point Square, a literal stone’s throw from the Three Arena's doors, is the Gibson Hotel.

 Bedrooms offer a choice of city vistas or different courtyard views, thanks to floor-to-ceiling glass walls that flood each room with light.
 The chic mushroom colour scheme includes smart fitted storage and the well-designed rooms boast luxurious touches like Egyptian cotton sheets, comfy seating, potted calla lilies and Gaggia coffee machines complete with complimentary tea, coffee and shortbread biscuits.

-Bathrooms in cool shades of coffee and cream are well lit with good shelf space around the sink and impressive shower cubicles that offer two kinds of showerheads.
-The Natural Extracts toiletries are nice but we’d have appreciated cotton wool and buds too.
+Bathrooms in cool shades of coffee and cream are well lit with good shelf space around the wash basin; Natural Extracts toiletries are nice and impressive shower cubicles offer two kinds of showerheads.

 Coda Eatery, which serves Pan-Asian food by night, makes a bright and stylish location for the excellent buffet breakfast the next day.

-The Gibson excels in thoughtful touches – complimentary newspapers in the public areas, free WiFi, dishes of savoury nuts with your drinks, a phone call to enquire if you like your room – and the staff are extremely friendly, interested and obliging (although we’d liked to have seen more looking after guests at breakfast.)
+The Gibson excels in thoughtful touches – complimentary newspapers in the public areas, free WiFi, dishes of savoury nuts with your drinks, a phone call to enquire if you like your room – and the staff are extremely friendly, interested and obliging.

 A small but well equipped gym and treatment rooms are on the top floor.